tnorthey/normal-mode-displacer/README.md

 ```python
 python2.7 run.py
 ```
 and 1 xyz file will be created in the xyz directory, which is the displaced coordinates.
+Set a = -1 to move in the opposite direction along the mode.